 Flippin High School - 76 students identified; 76 students served

 Note: These are composite totals for the year.
 If students leave the district, these numbers may not exactly match final numbers on state reports.

 ACT 1268 required universal screening in Kindergarten through 2nd grade for indicators of Dyslexia, as well as selective screening in grades 3rd-12th.

-In 2017-2018, the ADE will be implementing a new K-2 Assessment program that mandates an online, adaptive test at least three times per year.
+In 2017-2018, the ADE will implemented a new K-2 Assessment program that mandates an online, adaptive test at least three times per year.
 In accordance with ACT 930, universal screenings for K-2 will no longer be required.

 The Flippin School District currently uses a combination of DIBELS (Dynamic Indicators of Basic Early Literacy Skills) and CTOPP2 (Comprehensive Test of Phonological Processing) for such screenings.